asarfraaz/share2learn/_posts/2023-09-21-portfolio-for-interview.md

 moments in life and work.
 These are the things that one should write.
 It could be something like

-- Writing code using a new style
+- Writing code using a new style or syntax
-- Designing concept you saw being applied that you were not aware of
+- A new design concept you saw being applied that you were not aware of
 - Testing scenario thats new for you
 - A automation script you saw someone use to be more productive
 - An email that caught your eye, for its form and structure
 - A new syntax you learnt about your programming language from a video

-When you learn or notice something new, Write down these things in your book
+When you learn or notice something new, write down these things in your book

 - Narration in your own words about what was "new" for you
 - Mention the scenario and context when you saw that somethng "new"
-- What did you learn from it?
+- Then think and write down what you learn from it

 Sounds a lot?
 May be.
 But for someone who cares about himself, it would be fun.

 Takes a lot of time?
 May be you have more time to spend watching the works of other creators on that "income reducing electronic gadget" in your hand that is prefixed with the word smart.
+Stop giving excuses.
+It's your life.
+Your choice.

 # Where to write ?